winstonchen-code/COVID-19-Data-Tracker/README.md

 ## TOOLS

-1. React Hook
+1. React
-2. Ruby
-3. Rails API
-4. Javascript
+2. Javascript
-5. Material UI
+3. Material UI
-6. CSS
+4. CSS

 ## WHAT IT DOES